Silvermaze, mapping specialist

 Mitre Square

-30th September 1888, Catherine Eddows 46, was ‘Jack the Ripper’s, forth victim; the only one murdered within the City walls.
-Her mutilated body was found at 1.45am after she was released at 1am from Bishopsgate Police Station for being drunk.
+‘Jack the Ripper’ was an unidentified murderer targeting prostitutes in the East End of London around 1888.
+At the time it was estimated that there were 62 brothels in Whitechapel engaging some 1,200 women.
+Catherine Eddows 46 was his, fourth victim and the only one murdered within the City walls.
+Her mutilated body was found at 1.45am on 30th September 1888 after she was released at 1am from Bishopsgate Police Station for being drunk.

 Charterhouse